Schoema3/hips/README.md

 * sys *(built-in)*

 ## Codeing Convention
-If you whish to contribute to this project, pleas consider to addhere to the [coding conventions](Code Convention)
+If you whish to contribute to this project, please addhere to the [coding conventions](CodeConvention.md)